YanLitao/hosting-parsons-on-github-template/index.markdown

 })();
 </script>

+## Task B: Arrange the code snippets in the order they are executed to answer:
-## Task B: How does the FocusTrap component handle focus restoration when it is closed?
+How does the FocusTrap component handle focus restoration when it is closed?

 <div id="p2-sortableTrash" class="sortable-code" style="display:none"></div>
 <div id="p2-sortable" class="sortable-code"></div>